syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Overview.md

 # SfDataGrid

-The SfDataGrid control is available in Xamarin.Forms, Xamarin.Android and Xamarin.iOS.
-It helps you to create entirely customizable features used to display and manipulate a large amount of data in a tabular view.
-The following table lists the key features of the SfDataGrid in Xamarin.Forms, Xamarin.Android and Xamarin.iOS.
+The SfDataGrid control is available in Xamarin.Forms, Xamarin.Android, and Xamarin.iOS.
+It helps to create entirely customizable features.
+It is used to display and manipulate a large amount of data in a tabular view.
+The following table lists the key features of this control in Xamarin.Forms, Xamarin.Android, and Xamarin.iOS:

-I> Xamarin.Forms is unique by offering a single language(C#) and runtime that works across all three mobile platforms of iOS, Android, and UWP.
-So SfDataGrid for Xamarin.Forms works in all three platforms.
+I> Xamarin.Forms is unique by offering a single language(C#) and runtime.
+It works across all the three mobile platforms of iOS, Android, and UWP.
+So the SfDataGrid for Xamarin.Forms works in all the three platforms.

 <table>
 <tr>